TymekProstak/Fundusz-Zdolni-computational-physics/kelvin_hemholtz_instablity/redme_kelvin.md

 In particular, the project investigates:

 - spatial evolution of the vortex sheet,
-- influence of the regularization parameter $\delta$ on the development of vortex structures,
+- influence of the regularization parameter `delta` on the development of vortex structures,
 - Fourier spectrum of the induced velocity,
-- flow through the surface $y=0$,
+- flow through the surface `y=0`,
 - comparison of results for different initial perturbations,
 - influence of numerical precision on stability and quality of the results.